 Strict and robust systems

-- We terminate agreements and deem providers uneligible.
+- We terminate agreements and deem providers ineligible.

-- We pursue civil and criminal prosecution where evidence indicates fradulent activity has occured and restitution where warranted.
+- We pursue civil and criminal prosecution where evidence indicates fraudulent activity has occurred and restitution where warranted.

-- To view the current list of ineligble providers, simply sign in to your member account and click the "Ineligible providers" link.
+- To view the current list of ineligible providers, simply sign in to your member account and click the "Ineligible providers" link.

 - A dedicated Claims Assurance team continually evaluates the nature of the claims we receive and looks for patterns in claiming behavior.